All Products

 Prerequisites

-• (Optional, for dynamic data masking only) You can use a whitelist to allow specific users to bypass data masking rules during a specified period.
-Add the users to a user group to allow them to view raw data.
-For more information, see Configure a user group.
+• (Optional, for dynamic data masking only) You can use a whitelist to allow specific users to view raw data for a specified period.
+To do this, you must add the users to a user group.
+For more information, see Configure user groups.

 Access control

-Go to the data masking rule configuration page
+Entry point for data masking rule configuration

 1. Go to the DataStudio page.